 Step 7: iMovie will automatically create video thumbnails after imported.

-iMovie automatically detects your camcorder
+1. iMovie automatically detects your camcorder

 iMovie will detect whether a camcorder is connected.
 When you have your camcorder connected with a cable, but is prompted "No Camera Attached", ensure your camera is powered on and re-connect your camcorder to your computer properly via a FireWire or USB cable.
 Also make sure your camcorder is set to VCR, VTR, or Play mode.
 Also click the Connection Help button for more suggestions.

-iMovie supports different video formats
+2. iMovie supports different video formats

 iMovie only compatible with limited video formats.
 For importing video from your camcorder, choose between DV, DV Widescreen, HDV 1080i, and HDV 720i.
 If you will add MPEG-4 files from your PDA or phone, select MPEG-4.
-If your cam video is incompatible with iMovie, read this tutorial: How to Import Camera Video to iMovie (iMovie 11 included).

-Import video as one clip (iMovie HD, iMovie '09)
+3. Import video as one clip (iMovie HD, iMovie '09)

 Rather than importing your video as separate clips, you can set iMovie to import your MTS video as a single clip.
 This may be very useful if you're importing a movie that you've already edited and you just want to make a minor change.
 Do this: from the iMovie menu, choose Preferences, click Import, and then deselect the "Start a new clip at each scene break" option.

-Make an HD video with iMovie
+4. Make an HD video with iMovie

 HD camcorders store more pixels than a standard camcorder, letting you record high quality video footage. iMovie supports importing and editing video from HD camcorders (HDV 1080i or 720p).
 But you decide whether to import HD camcorder video, or just large video.
 To make this settings, go to iMovie > Preferences > Video.

-Import video to Mac before importing to iMovie
+5. Import video to Mac before importing to iMovie

 Many digital still cameras, PDAs, and mobile phones let you record videos in the MPEG-4 format, a standard compression that is used to significantly reduce the file size of video.
 While iMovie doesn't know how to import video from these devices directly.
-Therefore, you can copy them to your Mac first and then drag them into the iMovie Clips pane from Finder or import them using Import from the File menu.
+Therefore, you can copy them to your Mac first and then drag them into the iMovie Clips pane from Finder or import them using Import from the "File" menu.

-Using video from your connected or built-in iSight camera
+6. Using video from your connected or built-in iSight camera

 It's a good idea to use your iSight camera to record video directly into your iMovie project.
 To doso, connect your iSight camera to the FireWire port of your Mac and click the Record button to start recording.
 If you have more than one camcorder connected, such as an iSight and a camcorder, or an built-in iSight with iMac, you need choose iSight from the pop-up menu that appears when you switch to camera mode.

-Monitor free disk space remaining on your Mac (iMovie HD, iMovie '09)
+7. Monitor free disk space remaining on your Mac (iMovie HD, iMovie '09)